gauriladdad/samsung-build-with-nodejs/README.md

 2. open package.json and for changes to be made please refer to the section  ====Amends to proejct.json=====

 3. Now the utility has been configured, from command prompt run "npm run build".
 You shall find your app ready to be relayed at destinationPath.
+(Currently this needs to be done from where this package is installed.
+I am working on providing a command which can be run from anywhere).

 ====Amends to proejct.json=====